-- "Impactfulness" of a journal publication might be measured a number of ways, including percentage of intellectual contribution outcomes that align with one or more "mission-related" focus areas for research. - Awards and recognition are encouraged but not required. - Publications in highly recognized, leading peer-review journals or the journals in a designated journal list developed by the department are expected. - Number of citation counts and/or the number of download counts for electronic journals may be used to assess impact. - a) For instructors, the impact of the scholarly activities in which they engage will be based on the appropriateness of the activity given their teaching responsibilities, discipline, and professional stature. - b) The scholarly activities may be interdisciplinary in nature as long as they relate to the candidate's field(s) of teaching.
+- "Impactfulness" of a journal publication might be measured in a number of ways, including percentage of intellectual contribution outcomes that align with one or more "mission-related" focus areas for research. - Awards and recognition are encouraged but not required. - Publications in journals that are included in the Rohrer College of Business journal lists or in other highly recognized, leading peer-reviewed journals in different fields of the Marketing, MIS, and Supply Chain discipline.
+Faculty may petition for journals to be added to existing lists. - Number of citation counts and/or the number of download counts for electronic journals may be used to assess impact. - a) For instructors, the impact of the scholarly activities in which they engage will be based on the appropriateness of the activity given their teaching responsibilities, discipline, and professional stature. - b) The scholarly activities may be interdisciplinary in nature as long as they relate to the candidate's field(s) of teaching.
 They include the following: refereed journal articles, externally and internally funded grant proposals, chapters in books of readings, texts or chapters in texts, refereed published case studies, presentations at academic and professional meetings, and proceedings from academic and professional meetings.
-In case of co-authorship, the candidate is required to provide a statement explaining his/her contribution to the article. - c) Candidates who make a presentation at an academic or professional meeting and have the paper included in the proceedings may count this as a single scholarly activity.
-If a candidate co-authors a paper that is presented at an academic or professional meeting, the presentation counts as a scholarly activity for all of the authors, including those who do not attend the presentation.
-Scholarly activities that are not directly or indirectly related to the candidate's field(s) of teaching may be considered under Professional Practice and Service. - 2.
-Publishes regularly in scholarly journals that are in business or business related field(s).
-Candidates should apply the following general guidelines when selecting journals for publication:
+In case of co-authorship, the candidate is required to provide a statement explaining his/her contribution to the article.